Arnold Palmer Regional Airport

-Arnold Palmer Regional Airport is in Westmoreland County, Pennsylvania, United States, two miles (3 km) southwest of Latrobe and about 33 mi southeast of Pittsburgh.
+Arnold Palmer Regional Airport is in Unity Township, Westmoreland County, Pennsylvania, United States, 2 mi southwest of Latrobe and about 33 mi southeast of Pittsburgh.
 It was formerly Westmoreland County Airport; it was renamed in September 1999 for Arnold Palmer, who grew up nearby and learned to fly at the airport.
-The dedication ceremony included Governor Tom Ridge and a flyover of three A-10s of the Pennsylvania Air National Guard.

 The Federal Aviation Administration (FAA) National Plan of Integrated Airport Systems for 2017–2021 categorized it as a non-hub primary commercial service facility.

 Passenger traffic at the airport has significantly grown since Spirit Airlines began serving the airport in 2011, jumping from roughly 10,000 passengers in 2010 to 310,000 passengers in 2019, a 3000% increase.
-Spirit Airlines is the only commercial passenger carrier and currently flies to Orlando, Fort Lauderdale and seasonally to Myrtle Beach.
+Spirit Airlines was the only commercial passenger carrier and flew to Orlando, Fort Lauderdale and seasonally to Myrtle Beach, until its closure on May 2, 2026.

 History

 The airport was initially established as Longview Flying Field in 1924.
 It became J.D.
 Hill Airport in 1928, then Latrobe Airport in 1935.

 On April 12, 1939, it became the site of the world’s first official airmail "Air Pick Up", where a Stinson Reliant aircraft successfully collected a mail container suspended between two poles without landing.

 In 1978, the airport was renamed for the third time to Westmoreland County Airport after the county in which it resides.

-In 1999, to honor golf legend Arnold Palmer as part of his 70th birthday celebration, the airport took its current name.
+In September 1999, to honor golf legend Arnold Palmer as part of his 70th birthday celebration, the airport took its current name.
 Palmer grew up within a mile of the runway where he was present for the 1939 airmail pickup as a child and where he subsequently learned to fly himself.
+The dedication ceremony included Governor Tom Ridge and a flyover of three A-10s of the Pennsylvania Air National Guard.

 The airport was served by Northwest Airlink, as a reliever for Pittsburgh International Airport on the other side of the Pittsburgh metropolitan area.
 The airport had regional service by US Airways to Pittsburgh International Airport, until the company's bankruptcy.
 Northwest/Delta ended its service to Detroit on July 31, 2009.

 Federal Aviation Administration records say the airport had 18,946 passenger boardings (enplanements) in calendar year 2008, 15,482 in 2009 and 6,978 in 2010.